playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 Here, we're using a simple number-based index to act as an `id` of sorts for each file.
 This allows us to keep track of which file is currently selected or not.
 Likewise, if the user selects an index that's already been selected, we will set the `isSelected` index to a number that no file has associated.

 You may notice that we've also removed our `isSelected` state and logic from our `file` component.
-This is because we're following the practices of ["raising state", which is a best practices concept we'll touch on later.](TODO: Add link to future article)
+This is because we're following the practices of ["raising state".](https://unicorn-utterances.com/posts/master-react-unidirectional-data-flow)